-The kettlebell is one of the most versatile yet simple tools in the gym.
+The kettlebell is one of the most versatile yet simple pieces of fitness equipment.
 It's essentially a weight with a handle that allows you to perform a nearly endless variety of compound exercises, giving you a high-intensity, full-body workout that builds lean muscle mass.

-The design of the kettlebell allows you to seamlessly transition from one position to the other without any discomfort or awkwardness, hence the term "kettlebell flow.”
-Kind of like a yoga flow, but with a lot more resistance.
-Plus, kettlebells let you get creative with your range of motion and movement patterns so that you develop strength in your underutilized supporting muscles.
+The design of the kettlebell allows you to seamlessly transition from one position to the other without any discomfort or awkwardness, hence the term "kettlebell flow," which is kind of like a yoga flow, but with a lot more resistance.
+Kettlebells also let you get creative with your range of motion and movement patterns so that you develop strength in your underutilized supporting muscles.

-So here's your new go-to kettlebell workout that'll help you torch fat, tone muscle and build strength and mobility in areas you might be neglecting.
-Make sure to perform every exercise with quality form and focused intent to get the most out of every rep!
+This kettlebell workout will help you torch fat, tone muscle and build strength and mobility in areas you might be neglecting.
+Make sure to perform every exercise with quality form and focused intent to get the most out of every rep.

 Circuit 1: 4 Rounds With 30 Seconds of Rest

 - 12 clean to squat and press (alternating 6 on each side)

 - 12 reverse lunge to halo (alternating 6 on each side)